 Sajnakhali Wildlife Sanctuary is in South 24 Parganas district, West Bengal, India.
 This sanctuary covers approx 362 square kms.
 Sajnakhali Wildlife Sanctuary is one of the three Wildlife Sanctuaries inside Sundarban Biosphere Reserve, the other two being the Haliday Island Wildlife Sanctuary and the Lothian Wildlife Sanctuary.
 It was set up as a sanctuary in 1976.
 The Sajnakhali Wildlife Sanctuary is home of rich population of water fowl, heron, pelican, spotted deer, rhesus macaques, wild boar, tigers, water monitor lizards, fishing cats, olive ridley turtle, crocodiles, Batagur terrapins, and migratory birds.
 This sanctuary is essentially a bird watcher’s paradise.

-Best Time to Visit
+Time to visit

 Attractions in Sajnakhali

-Accommodation in Sajnakhali
+Accommodation in Sajjakhali

 Chintamoni Kar Bird Sanctuary